Jira automation: A complete guide for 2026

 Expert Verified

-Let’s be honest, project management and IT support can sometimes feel like you’re stuck in a loop.
-You’re constantly updating tickets, assigning tasks, and sending out reminders.
+Let's be honest, project management and IT support can sometimes feel like you're busy with repetitive tasks.
+You're constantly updating tickets, assigning tasks, and sending out reminders.
 It’s all necessary work, but it pulls you away from the stuff that actually moves the needle.

-Atlassian’s answer to this is Jira automation, a built-in feature that lets you set up ‘if-this-then-that’ rules to take care of the busywork.
+Atlassian’s answer to this is Jira automation, a built-in feature that lets you set up 'if-this-then-that' rules to take care of routine tasks.
 In this guide, we’ll get into what Jira automation is all about.
-We’ll look at how teams are using it, and more importantly, where it hits a wall.
-We’ll also talk about how newer AI tools can step in where the native features stop, helping you create workflows that are a lot smarter.
+We'll look at how teams are using it and how it handles different workflow complexities.
+We’ll also talk about how newer AI tools can step in to complement native features, helping you create workflows that are a lot smarter.

 What is Jira automation?